* indicates required field

 What is the timeline for receiving biospecimens?

 The timeline for receiving biospecimens depends on a number of factors related to the nature of the request, including whether the requested tissue needs to be representative of the U.S. population; the number of cases with tissue being requested; and/or the request is for rare cancer(s), cancer cases with rare outcomes, and/or of underrepresented populations.
-If specimens are being requested on >200 cancer cases, then the project will need to be conducted over multiple years.
+If specimens were requested on >200 cancer cases, then the project will need to be conducted over multiple years.

 How much does the SEER-Linked VTR Program cost?